FACULTY: Berg, Legerski, Minnotte, Pedersen (Graduate Program Director), Staples, and Stofferahn (Chair)

 A survey of major USA racial and ethnic groups, the histories of their social encounters, and the theoretical perspectives associated with their experiences.
-Prerequisite: SOC 301 or SOC 250 or CJ 330.
+Prerequisite: SOC 301 or SOC 250 and CJ 330.
 On demand.

 SOC 436.
 Social Inequality.
 3 Credits.

 An examination of various forms and modes of portraying human inequality.
 An investigation of the role of inequality in human affairs, its measurement and significance.
 Prerequisite: 6 hours of Soc or consent of instructor.
 On demand.

 SOC 437.
 Population.
 3 Credits.

 A basic consideration of formal and social demography.
 The determinants and consequences of population change.
 Prerequisite: 6 hours of Soc or consent of instructor.
 On demand.

 SOC 450.
 Deviant Behavior.
 3 Credits.

 This course examines the nature, types and societal reactions to deviant behavior; special emphasis on the process of social typing, regulation of deviance, deviant subcultures, and identities.
 Prerequisite: 6 hours of Soc or consent of instructor.
-S.
+On demand.

 SOC 492.
 Research Experience in Sociology.
 1-5 Credits.

 Students enrolled in this practicum will be assigned to work on research under the direction of one or more faculty.
 The practicum is designed to provide directed research experience for those enrolled.
 Repeatable for a maximum of 6 credits.
 Prerequisites: SOC 301, SOC 323, SOC 326, and at least junior status.
 Repeatable to 6 credits.
 S/U grading.
 F,S.

 SOC 494.
 Readings in Sociology.
 1-5 Credits.

 Designed for students who want instruction in subjects not covered adequately in usual course offerings.
 Specific arrangements must be made with the instructor prior to registration.
 Repeatable to 20 credits.
 Prerequisite: Consent of instructor.
 Repeatable to 20 credits.
 F,S.